Nicolaus Zink

 Nicolaus Zink (1812–1887) was the founder of Sisterdale, Texas, and builder of the fort Zinkenburg.
 Under the direction of Prince Carl of Solms-Braunfels, Zink led a caravan of new settlers from Indianola to New Braunfels.
 He laid out the town and divided the original allotted farm acreage.
 In 1984, the Zink house in Welfare, Texas, was designed a Recorded Texas Historic Landmark, marker 3595.

 Early life

-Nicolaus Zink was born in Bamberg, Bavaria, Germany, on February 4, 1812.
+Nicolaus Zink was born in Bamberg, Kingdom of Bavaria, on February 4, 1812.
 He was a career civil engineer and former Bavarian army officer.
 In 1844, Zink and his wife Louise von Kheusser emigrated to Texas with other Adelsverein colonists.

 Texas

 New Braunfels

 For four months, December 1844 to March 1845, Zink oversaw the settling of the colonists who arrived at Indianola, renamed Carlshafen in honor of Prince Carl of Solms-Braunfels.
 The colonists rode covered wagons, pushcarts, and walked, as Zink led them to New Braunfels, arriving on March 21, 1845.
 The first structure in their new home was a fort named Zinkenburg, in honor of the man who brought them from Indianola.
 Zink laid out the townsite and adjoining acreage.
 Zink Street in New Braunfels is named for him.
 In return for his labors, Zink was given 25 acres in New Braunfels and 100 acres of farmland.
 He subdivided the farm acreage and sold it in tracts.
 By 1846, Zink was bringing new colonists and merchandise from Houston to New Braunfels.